Best Adjustable Bed Bases (2026)

 If primary goal is back pain or acid reflux relief

 → Prioritize zero-gravity and lumbar support.
-Tempur-Pedic TEMPUR-Ergo Extend for its liftable lumbar bar and snore response, or Saatva Adjustable Base Plus for targeted massage plus zero-gravity at a lower price. [src1, src2]
+Tempur-Pedic TEMPUR-Ergo ProSmart Base for Sleeptracker-AI, snore response, and lumbar support, or Saatva Adjustable Base Plus ($1,599) for targeted massage plus zero-gravity at roughly $1,000 less. [src1, src2, src8]

 If you are a couple who wants independent control

-→ Choose a Split King: the Nectar Premier Adjustable Bed Frame lets each side adjust independently across 7 modes.
+→ Choose a Split King: the Nectar Premier Adjustable Base lets each Twin XL side adjust independently, and is now the cheapest credible way to get there.
 A standard Queen/King moves as one unit. [src1, src6]

 If the user is a senior or has limited mobility

-→ Nolah LiftEase for voice control (no remote needed), or Saatva Adjustable Base Plus for app control and free white-glove setup.
+→ Nolah LiftEase ($1,754) for voice control plus whole-base lift/tilt assist for getting in and out of bed, or Saatva Adjustable Base Plus for app control and free white-glove setup.
 Consult a physician for medical-grade needs. [src5, src7]

 Default recommendation (unknown requirements)

-→ Saatva Adjustable Base Plus (~$1,499).
+→ Saatva Adjustable Base Plus ($1,599).
 Consensus best overall across Sleep Foundation, AARP, and Mattress Clarity, with the longest warranty and free setup.
-The safest pick when preferences are unknown. [src1, src3, src4]
+If price matters at all, the Nectar Premier at $749 is the safer default in 2026. [src1, src3, src4]

 Key Market Trends (2026)

-- Feature stacking at mid prices: full head/foot articulation, USB ports, three-speed massage, and lumbar support — once flagship-only — are now standard at the $1,000-1,500 tier. [src4]
+- Feature stacking at low prices: full head/foot articulation, USB ports, three-speed massage, anti-snore, and zero-gravity — once flagship-only — are now standard at the $750-900 tier rather than the $1,500 tier. [src4]

 - Split King for couples: independent-side control is the fastest-growing segment, with most premium brands now offering a split-king configuration. [src1, src6]

-- Longer warranties and trials as differentiators: Saatva's 25-year warranty and Puffy's 365-night trial show brands competing on long-term confidence, not just features. [src1, src3]
+- Longer warranties and trials as differentiators: Saatva's 25-year warranty and Puffy's 365-night trial plus lifetime warranty show brands competing on long-term confidence, not just features. [src1, src3]

 Important Caveats